 The reality is most clients will spend less than 1% of their week with a speech therapist.
 The vast majority of all communication opportunities are with other people.
 And that is great, because we have yet to hear of someone stating that their primary goal is to be better at communicating with their speech-language therapist!

 We want to provide the tools and support so that our clients are able to tell others what they want, share their thoughts, tell stories, have conversations, engage with the written word with confidence, and connect with people.
-Long term, we want people to be competent communicators so they can focus on goals like getting a job, making and keeping friendships, dating, and succeeding at school.
+Long term, we want people to become competent communicators so they can focus on goals like getting a job, making and keeping friendships, dating, and succeeding at school.

-Because of this, therapy at Inclusive Communication extends beyond one-on-one therapy activities.
-It may be necessary to dedicate time to creating visual supports, updating vocabulary on communication devices, and providing training to families to support someone who is struggling with speech.
+Our work extends beyond one-on-one therapy activities.
+We may need to dedicate time to creating visual supports, updating vocabulary on communication devices, and providing training to families to support someone who is struggling with speech.
 We may decide that incorporating therapy into daily routines such as meals and household chores is appropriate.
 At times, we will bring prepared lesson activities and at other times we will look to you for ideas of activities that frequently occur in your family that can be adapted to work on therapy goals.

 Intensive blocks or ongoing support

-Some families and schools really want someone to come in, show them the ropes of a new piece of technology or set of communication techniques, and then want to get on with it.
+Some families and schools really want someone to come in, show them the ropes of a new piece of technology or set of communication techniques, and then want to get on with it themselves.
 Others prefer support on a more regular basis.
-At any stage, you can let us know what you think you need.
+At any stage, you can let us know what you think you need and we an adjust based on your needs and our availability.